binsoul/net-mqtt-client-react/README.md

 [![Software License][ico-license]](LICENSE.md)
 [![Total Downloads][ico-downloads]][link-downloads]

-This package provides an asynchronous MQTT client built on the [React socket client](https://github.com/reactphp/socket-client).
+This package provides an asynchronous MQTT client built on the [React socket](https://github.com/reactphp/socket) library.
 All client methods return a promise which is fulfilled if the operation succeeded or rejected if the operation failed.
 Incoming messages of subscribed topics are delivered via the "message" event.

 ## Install

 Via composer: